Natalia Panchenko

-Natalia Mykolaivna Panchenko (born September 27, 1988, Tarasivka village, Zinkivskyi district, Poltava region, Ukrainian SSR) is a Polish-Ukrainian public activist, leader of the Ukrainian diaspora in Poland, human rights defender, activist of the year according to the Wprost magazine, producer of the "Ukraїner" and "Chernobyl VR Project" projects.
+Natalia Mykolaivna Panchenko (born September 27, 1988, Tarasivka village, Zinkivskyi district, Poltava region, Ukrainian SSR) is a Ukrainian public activist, leader of the Ukrainian diaspora in Poland, human rights defender, activist of the year according to the Wprost magazine, producer of the "Ukraїner" and "Chernobyl VR Project" projects.

 Biography

 Natalia Panchenko and Jacek Grzegorz Wiśniewski - president of KOD Mazowsze.
 (2023).

 Her father is a chief engineer, her mother is a chief accountant.
 She obtained a master's degree and completed postgraduate studies at the Poltava State Agrarian University, majoring in Organisational Management (2006-2011), after which she obtained a master's degree in Management from the Warsaw University of Natural Sciences.
 Married, has a daughter.